-The purpose of the Existing Stock Option Plan is to provide the officers and employees of Pason with a long-term incentive that is intrinsically tied to the enterprise value of Pason, thereby encouraging them to remain associated with Pason and furnishing them with a strong incentive in their efforts on behalf of Pason.
+The purpose of the 2021 Stock Option Plan is to provide the officers and employees of Pason with a longterm incentive that is intrinsically tied to the enterprise value of Pason, thereby encouraging them to remain associated with Pason and furnishing them with a strong incentive in their efforts on behalf of Pason.

-The total number of Shares issuable under the Existing Stock Option Plan may not exceed 7% of the Corporation's issued and outstanding Shares on a non-diluted basis.
-However, as discussed in the paragraph below, the potential dilution rate since 2016 has been between 5.2% and 6.5%.
+The total number of Shares issuable under the 2021 Stock Option Plan may not exceed 7% of the Corporation's issued and outstanding Shares on a non-diluted basis.
+However, as outlined in the table below, the potential dilution rate since 2017 has been between 4.1% and 6.5%.